II. Mechanism: Ergosterol

 - Indications: Systemic Fungal Infections

-- Used with Amphotericin (risk of induced resistance when used alone)
+- Used primarily with Amphotericin B (risk of induced resistance when used alone)

 - Cryptococcal Meningitis